 Turtle Lake - Almena is a very small town located in the state of Wisconsin.
 With a population of 4,213 people and just one neighborhood, Turtle Lake - Almena is the 192nd largest community in Wisconsin.

-Turtle Lake - Almena is a blue-collar town, with 40.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Turtle Lake - Almena is generally considered to be a blue-collar town.
+40.70% of the Turtle Lake - Almena workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Turtle Lake - Almena is a town of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Turtle Lake - Almena who work in office and administrative support (9.47%), management occupations (8.83%), and sales jobs (6.30%).

-In terms of college education, Turtle Lake - Almena is nearly on par with the US average for all cities of 21.84%: 19.71% of adults 25 and older in Turtle Lake - Almena have a bachelor's degree or advanced degree.
+The percentage of adults in Turtle Lake - Almena who are college-educated is close to the national average for all communities of 21.84%: 19.71% of the adults in Turtle Lake - Almena have a bachelor's degree or advanced degree.

 The per capita income in Turtle Lake - Almena in 2022 was $37,396, which is upper middle income relative to Wisconsin and the nation.
 This equates to an annual income of $149,584 for a family of four.
 However, Turtle Lake - Almena contains both very wealthy and poor people as well.